 Is your planner full of appointments?
 Are ‘Post-its’ stacking up everywhere, and the chaos is getting worse and worse?
 The Bullet Journal might be a viable alternative.
 It was invented by Ryder Carroll and it combines a diary, a notepad, an appointment calendar, all your to-do-lists and much more in one place.
 The fixed structure of the Bullet Journal gives you a strong sense of order, but at the same time allows you an enormous amount of freedom.

-How the Bullet Journal works
+How does the Bullet Journal work?

 Initially, all you need for Bullet Journaling is a notepad and a pencil.
 Many professionals later decorate their notes with decorate tape like Washi Tape, stickers or doodles.
 Search the hashtag #bulletjournal on Instagram, and you’ll find many ideas on how to design your Bullet Journal.